canaxess/fenton/README.md

 1. Make sure you've [registered your bot](https://dev.botframework.com/bots/new)
 2. Add a DirectLine channel, and generate a Direct Line Secret.
 Make sure Direct Line 3.0 is enabled
 3. Add the Directline secret into the `bot.secret` property
+4. Add the chatbot name to the `bot.id` property
 ### Enter your details in the bot object
 ```js
 var bot = new Object();